 SMTP can be a complex protocol, but we’ll explain the technical rules, commands, and sending processes without getting too granular.

 SMTP servers are used over common email providers because SMTP are dedicated servers that allow scaling.
 The first step is to set up the SMTP server, which will enable email clients like Gmail, Outlook, or Apple Mail to communicate with your server.
+The SMTP session begins when the client sends the HELO command to the server to initiate communication.
 With the communication stream open, you are now ready to send emails.

 Once you’ve sent an email, the email client will open an SMTP connection to your server.
+The sender SMTP (the SMTP client) establishes a TCP connection with the server and uses the SMTP envelope to specify the sender's email address and recipient's email address.
 The SMTP server uses the internet to locate and talk to a domain name server (DNS).
 The DNS will provide the server information to help the email reach the right recipient.
+The server performs a mail exchange lookup to identify the recipient's domain and locate the recipient's mail server or recipient's SMTP server.
 The server and the DNS work together to locate information, or Mail Exchanger (MX) records such as the sender’s email address, the recipient’s email address, and the email’s content.

 Errors can occur when email domains and accounts change, or when other technical issues arise.
 Emails may bounce, be blocked, or get reported as spam, or technical issues between servers can occur.
+Internet service providers may block certain SMTP ports to prevent spam, and SMTP AUTH and the SMTP AUTH extension are used to authenticate users and prevent unauthorized relaying.
+SMTP relay and SMTP relay service are used to route emails through other SMTP servers to ensure successful message transfer across different domains.
 This is why it is essential to have an IT team to help with technical issues and why marketing teams should always scrub and “clean” email lists to help prevent errors and bounces.

 Running an SMTP Server — Use Your Own or a Third-Party Service?